MicrosoftDocs/memdocs/sccm/protect/deploy-use/bitlocker/setup-websites.md

   - `HelpDesk`: Install only the administration and monitoring website
   - `SSP`: Install only the self-service portal

-- `IISWebSite`: The website where the script installs the MBAM web applications.
+- `-IISWebSite`: The website where the script installs the MBAM web applications.
 By default, it uses the IIS default website.

 - `InstallDirectory`: The path where the script installs the web application files.
 By default, this path is `C:\inetpub`.

+- `-Uninstall`: Uninstalls the BitLocker Management Help Desk/Self-Service web portal sites on a web server where they have been previously installed.

 ## Run the script